chaoss/augur-community-reports/README.md

 ```
 git clone https://github.com/<your-fork>/augur-community-reports
 ````
+Typically, your fork will take this form: ` git clone https://github.com/<your-github-username>/augur-community-reports`, the only exception being if you create your fork under a GitHub organization.
+In that case, you would replace `your-github-username` with the name of the organization where you created the fork.

 3. Create your python virtual environment wherever you routinely store them.
 We use a `virtualenvs` directory.
 ```
 virtualenv --python=python3 virtualenvs/augur-community-reports